 Different version of the same product is priced differently but it is not always proportionate to their cost.
 The difference of price between iPhone 7 – 32 GB and iPhone 7 – 256 GB is an apt example of this sort of pricing.

-Also known as image pricing, this is one of the most widely used practices.
+Prestige pricing is also Known as image pricing, this is one of the most widely used practices.
 Some companies price their products artificially high, just for the sake of image that it brings along.
 Products are priced high only for the exclusivity or luxury that they bring to a customer.
 Luxury goods are specially priced this way.

 The place from where a product/service is bought is a big factor considered while pricing a product.
 The price of a product/service is different when bought from different channel in the same city.
 For example:- When a bottle of water is bought from a five star restaurant from ABC city it is priced differently as compared to water from a local vendor.